therealdreg/therealdreg.github.io/content/en/_index.md

 {{% blocks/feature icon="fa-solid fa-toolbox" title="Flashrom, OpenOCD and AVRDude support" %}}
 We will ensure it works seamlessly with software like AVRDude, OpenOCD and Flashrom which are widely used, well-known, and stable tools in the hardware hacking scene

-We also create new tools and enhance support for existing ones
+We also create new hardware hacking tools and enhance support for existing ones
+{{% /blocks/feature %}}

+{{% blocks/feature icon="fa-solid fa-hammer" title="Artisanal" %}}
+As a small, artisanal creator without the extensive resources of a large company, we dedicate significant manual labor and attention to detail for each individual board

+Our commitment is to quality over quantity, and as a result, the product may be priced higher

+Patience is appreciated as human errors and occasional bugs are an inherent part of this bespoke process

+**Buzzpirat is not intended for mass production (limited stock available)**
 {{% /blocks/feature %}}